shortcakesweets/shortcakesweets.github.io/_posts/2024-12-13-roguelike-introduction.md

 ### Hack'n'slash

 > Even though there can be much more to the game, killing lots of monsters is a very important part of a roguelike.
 The game is player-vs-world: there are no monster/monster relations (like enmities, or diplomacy).

+Hack and Slash itself is a term origined from TRPG, but now commonly used as a genre.
+Hack and Slash as a genre means killing a lot of monsters.

+Nowdays, Hack and Slash is not a mandatory factor for roguelikes, but are commonly seen.
+A game that most follows this factor would definetly be <<Vampire Survivors>>.

+### Exploration and discovery

+> The game requires careful exploration of the dungeon levels and discovery of the usage of unidentified items.
+This has to be done anew every time the player starts a new game.

+To clarify the term "Randomness of Appearance", I would like to give an example from the game <<Shattered Pixel Dungeon>>.

+(Insert SPD here)

+<<Shattered Pixel Dungeon>> has two major types of consumable items, Scorlls and Potions.
+However the appearance of those two items changes every run.
+For example, A _brown potion_ could be _Potion of Strength_ in one run, but could be _Potion of Liquid Flame_ in another.
+All potions(and scrolls) are unidentified at first but can be identified with various methods, like using them in action without knowing what it is.

+The actual fun part of this is that you can predict the item.
+For example, there is always at least 1 _Potion of Liquid Flame_ on floors that has flammable walls. _Potion of Strength_ never spawns on shops, and will generate every 2 depths.
+Learning these generation algorithms boosts winning chance significantly.
+However, the game does not explicitly teach you this information.